gparant/test.screlec/README.md

 You have **one day** for this Work.
 If you have a problem or error, you can contact me.

-When you finish, send me your data.
+When you finish, send me your data with pull request in repository GitHub : https://github.com/gparant/test.screlec.
 I analyse your work and I give you feedback.

 **The test creates yours develop environment and evaluates your competencies for the project.
 If you are up to it, you will gain much more thereafter ...
-Good luck**
+Good luck and, above all, have fun! **